 Fossil Beach: We feel that one of the major advantages of choosing the Greenman Backpackers for your Bed and Breakfast Accommodation in Chepstow is that the team running the Hostel have a wealth of local knowledge and know many hidden gems.
 Fossil Beach is one!
 Two miles from Chepstow, on the shore of the Severn and overlooked by the ceremonial end stone of Offa’s Dyke, the beach is a must for seasoned Geologists but definitely for young Geologists because there are ammonites, brachiopods and much more beside a – plenty.
 Not to mention the incredibly rare Pericline at Castleford bend opposite the Castle.

 The Gloucestershire Way: is an increasingly popular, sometimes a little challenging waymarked route through the Forest of Dean, the Severn Plain and the Cotswolds linking the Wye Valley Walk and the Off’a Dyke Heritage Trail to the Severn, Cotswold, Oxfordshire and Heart of England Ways.
 Never tried it?
 Why not stay in our affordable but excellent Chepstow Bed and Breakfast and give it a go!
 Walkers are Welcome: Every April the Chepstow Walkers are Welcome Group host a hugely varied series of pleasurable and informative Walks.
 These attract walkers and hikers from all over the U.K. and this Festival of Walking grows bigger every year.
 What better place to stay than the Greenman Backpackers Hostel in Chepstow?

 Like Mushrooms?
 Greenman Backpackers proprietor Mick Lewis is an accomplished expert Mycologist.
 Fancy a forage…?

 Chepstow is a lucky town.
 Surrounded in every direction by beauty.
-No matter what the time of the week or the season there is always so much to see and do.
+No matter what the time of the week or the season there is always so many things to do in Chepstow.